 Jean-Marc Decrop is an expert specialized in Chinese contemporary art, and has contributed to its discovery abroad.
-From 1999 to 2007, he was the partner & artistic advisor of the Loft gallery in Paris, where he produced several monographic exhibitions of the main contemporary Chinese artists and thanks to which he made numerous loans to museums.
-At the same time, he also carried out exhibitions in 11 museums or foundations for which he wrote catalogs.
-Major collector, he helps many European collections to be constituted.
-He later enlarged his scope to other emerging art scenes, especially Indonesia, Pakistan and Middle East.
-He is a shareholder in the Dubai gallery IVDE and was the one who introduced artist Hassan Sharif to that gallery.
-Since 2010 he had been one of the major collectors of Hassan Sharif and his collection include some of Sharif’s major artworks from the 80’s.
+From 1999 to 2007, he was partner and artistic advisor of the Loft gallery in Paris, where he produced several monographic exhibitions of prominent contemporary Chinese artists, developing a collection that has been loaning works to museums.
+In parallel, he organized exhibitions in 11 museums and foundations, for which he wrote catalogues.
+A major collector, he helped build many European collections.
+He later enlarged his scope to other emerging art scenes, notably Indonesia, Pakistan and Middle East.
+He is a shareholder in the Dubai gallery IVDE, to which he introduced Emirati artist Hassan Sharif.
+Since 2010, he has been one of Sharif's most important collectors, and owns some of the artist’s major works from the nineteen-eighties.

 Tamara Inja Jaber

 Lyne Sneige is currently the director of the Arts & Culture Program at the Middle East Institute (MEI) in Washington, D.C.
-Before joining MEI, Sneige was deputy director Lebanon and regional projects manager for Arts and Culture for the Middle East at the British Council operating out of Beirut.
-Sneige spearheaded several initiatives such as the Creative Economy and Cultural Leadership agendas in the region, and is a strong advocate of the important role that artists play in their societies, and a main contributor to changing perceptions of the cultural sector in the Middle East as an important conduit to social and economic change.
-Lyne is a Salzburg Global Seminar fellow, a nominator to the Art Jameel Prize, an international award for contemporary art and design inspired by Islamic tradition organized in collaboration with the Victoria and Albert Museum in London, a nominator to the newly established Agha Khan Music Awards and an adviser to the educational and outreach program of the Beirut Museum of Art (BeMA) that is set to open in 2023.
+Before joining MEI, Sneige was deputy director and regional projects manager for Arts and Culture for the Middle East at the British Council, operating out of Beirut.
+Sneige spearheaded several initiatives such as the Creative Economy and Cultural Leadership agendas in the region, and is a strong advocate of the important role that artists play in their societies, as well as a main contributor to changing perceptions of the cultural sector in the Middle East as an important conduit for social and economic change.
+Sneige is a Salzburg Global Seminar fellow, a nominator to the Art Jameel Prize, the international award for contemporary art and design inspired by Islamic tradition organized in collaboration with the Victoria and Albert Museum in London, a nominator for the newly established Agha Khan Music Awards, and an advisor for the educational and outreach program of the Beirut Museum of Art (BeMA), that is set to open in 2023.

 Marie-Ann Yemsi is an independent art consultant and curator, born in Germany to German and Cameroonian parents.
-In 2005, she founded her own agency, Agent Créatif(s), which has developed a renowned expertise in cultural production and art consulting with a focus on emerging artists and artistic scenes in Africa and its Diasporas.
-She has been the curator at several international exhibitions, including "African Odysseys" at the Brass Cultural Center (Brussels) in 2015, "The Days that Comes" at the Galerie des Galeries (Paris) in 2017 and "A Silent Lines, Lives Here" at the Palais de Tokyo (Paris) in 2018.
-She was the Artistic Director of "Afrotopia", the 11th edition of the Rencontres de Bamako, African Biennale of Photography in Mali (Dec 2017 – Jan 2018).
+In 2005, she founded her own agency, Agent Créatif(s), which has developed a renowned expertise in cultural production and art consulting, with a focus on emerging artists and the artistic scenes of Africa and its Diasporas.
+She has been the curator of several international exhibitions, including "African Odysseys" at the Brass Cultural Center (Brussels) in 2015, 'The Days that Comes' at the Galerie des Galeries (Paris) in 2017 and 'A Silent Line, Lives Here' at the Palais de Tokyo (Paris) in 2018.
+She was the Artistic Director of ‘Afrotopia', the 11th edition of the Rencontres de Bamako, African Biennale of Photography in Mali (Dec.
+2017 – Jan.
+2018).

 To find out more about cookies and our use of them, you can check out our policy